sxs-collaboration/www_black-holes_org/_posts/2024-12-11-nonlinear-tails.md

 The fact that waves moves only on the surface of the light cone makes it "easy" to figure out what the waves will be far away.
-You just need to find the intersections between your the sources of waves and your observer's "past light cone."
+You just need to find the intersections between the sources of waves and your observer's "past light cone."
 That's just the green curve in the figure.